How to create password protected WooCommerce categories

 If you want to password protect your whole WooCommerce store then you can do this with WooCommerce Password Protected Categories.
 Or if you prefer, you can use our dedicated plugin WooCommerce Private Store which has extra features such as hiding all your WooCommerce content from search engines and sitemaps.

-If you decide to protect your entire store using WooCommerce Password Protected Categories then you can do so as follows:
+How to protect your entire store using WooCommerce Password Protected Categories

 - Create a main category for your store in Products -> Product Categories and password protect it.
 You can then structure your store by adding sub-categories and products.
 You don’t need to protect any of the individual sub-categories or their products as they will automatically be protected with the same password as the main category.